Winter Storm Warning issued for Yellowstone National Park by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-30 21:54:00 PST Expires: 2022-12-01 16:00:00 PST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
-The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Northeast Blue Mountains WINTER STORM WARNING REMAINS IN EFFECT UNTIL 4 PM PST THURSDAY * WHAT...Heavy snow.
-Additional snow accumulations between 1 and 3 inches. * WHERE...Cloverland Road, Anatone, Mountain Road, and Peola. * WHEN...Until 4 PM PST Thursday. * IMPACTS...Motorists should be prepared for winter driving conditions Thursday as well as localized blowing and drifting snow.
+Effective: 2022-12-04 21:37:00 PST Expires: 2022-12-05 04:00:00 PST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
+The latest road conditions can be obtained by calling 5 1 1, or by visiting online at https://tripcheck.com for Oregon or https://wsdot.com/travel for Washington.
+Target Area: Foothills of the Blue Mountains of Washington; Lower Columbia Basin of Washington WINTER STORM WARNING IN EFFECT UNTIL 4 AM PST MONDAY * WHAT...Heavy snow.
+Additional snow accumulations of 1 to 3 inches.
+Total snow accumulations will reach or exceed 4 inches in most locations. * WHERE...In Oregon, Lower Columbia Basin of Oregon and Foothills of the Northern Blue Mountains of Oregon.
+In Washington, Lower Columbia Basin of Washington and Foothills of the Blue Mountains of Washington. * WHEN...Until 4 AM PST Monday. * IMPACTS...Plan on slippery road conditions.

 weather.gov